onRuntime/instagram-dark-extension/README.md

   </p>
 </div>

-# Instagram Dark Extension
+# Dark Theme for Instagram™

-Instagram dark extension is an extension which aims to change the theme of the [Instagram](https://instagram.com) website, and make it a dark theme like the iOS app when the system is in dark mode.
+Dark Theme for Instagram™ is an extension which aims to change the theme of the [Instagram](https://instagram.com) website, and make it a dark theme like the iOS app when the system is in dark mode.

 ## Installation

 * <a href="https://chrome.google.com/webstore/detail/instagram-dark-theme/hhpaefgagkcciebgfdmoljlebdmpfcfb">
-    Instagram Dark Extension for Chrome
+    Dark Theme for Instagram™ for Chrome
     <p>
       <img src="https://img.shields.io/chrome-web-store/v/hhpaefgagkcciebgfdmoljlebdmpfcfb" alt="Chrome Web Store version">
       <img src="https://img.shields.io/chrome-web-store/users/hhpaefgagkcciebgfdmoljlebdmpfcfb" alt="Chrome Web Store users">